 DOGEN’S MANUALS OF ZEN MEDITATION by Carl Bielefeldt.
 This is evidently the only full-length book currently available from one of the best Dogen scholars around.
 Bielefeldt is one of the few Dogen scholars I ever heard my teacher Gudo Nishijima say nice things about.
 This book goes into almost ridiculous detail about the origins of his famous piece Fukan Zazengi (Recommending Zazen to All People).

 GOTAMA BUDDHA by Hajime Nakamura.
 Amazon now lists this book, which was published just fourteen years ago, at over $900.
 That’s a ridiculous price and no one should ever buy it for that much.
-I’m sure no one ever will.
-Once they figure that out, the sellers will settle down and it’ll go for a reasonable price.
-When it does, buy it.
+Once it goes back to a normal price, I highly recommend it.
 This is probably the most reliable book you’ll ever find about the man who started it all, our good friend Mr. Buddha.
 It’s not an easy read, but Nakamura is extremely thorough and his scholarship is first rate.
 Also recommended by the same author Gotama Buddha Vol. 2

 THE HISTORICAL BUDDHA by H.W.
 Schumann.
 This is almost as good as Nakamura’s book but much shorter and easier to read.
 Plus it still sells for a reasonable price.
 Another historical overview of the guy who started it all.

 FUNDAMENTAL WISDOM OF THE MIDDLE WAY by Gudo Wafu Nishijima (with Brad Warner).
 Nishijima Roshi spent the last years of his life attempting to produce the definitive English translation of Nagarjuna’s 2nd Century CE classic Fundamental Wisdom of the Middle Way.
 I helped him turn his idiosyncratic prose into standard English.
-I do not know if this is the definitive Nagarjuna translation, but I do believe it is an extremely worthwhile and valuable book on its own.
-I wish I’d been able to convince Nishijima to issue it as his reflections on Nagarjuna rather than as a translation.
+I do not claim that this is the definitive translation of Nagarjuna’s masterwork.
+It is certainly nothing like the standard translations.
+Even so, I do believe it is an extremely worthwhile and valuable book on its own.
+I wish I’d been able to convince Nishijima to issue it as his reflections on Nagarjuna’s work rather than as a translation of it.
 If he would have, the book would not have taken the highly undeserved and ridiculously over-emotional critical beating it did.
-Scholars can be very nasty and extraordinarily petty.
+Buddhist scholars can be very nasty and extraordinarily petty, including the authors of other Nagarjuna translations.
+Sad!

 ZEN WRAPPED IN KARMA DIPPED IN CHOCOLATE This is my most important book and, as you might expect, the poorest seller of them all.
 It’s about how all this Zen mysticism fits in with the real world in the 21st century.
 It focuses on my own 2007 when my mom and my grandmother died, my wife left me, and I lost my job, all while I was traveling around the country trying to be Mr. Zen Master for the people who needed me to be that.

-GILL WOMEN OF THE PREHISTORIC PLANET This is not a non-fiction Zen book/memoir like my other better known books, but a novel.
+GILL WOMEN OF THE PREHISTORIC PLANET This is not a non-fiction Zen book/memoir like my other better known books, but a fictional novel.
+My intention was to write a science fiction novel.
 Whether it’s actually science fiction or not, I don’t really know myself.
 It takes place in Akron, Ohio in the 1990s and involves lots of people I knew in that place in those days.
 There are Zen themes running throughout the piece, but none of that is ever overtly stated.
 The main character is the kind of person I think I’d have been if I hadn’t discovered Zen practice.
+Also available as an audiobook.

 DEATH TO ALL MONSTERS This is another of my novels.
 It’s my first and concerns my work at Tsuburaya Productions and my life as an American ex-pat in Japan.
 Gudo Nishijima is a character in the story.
 It’s a fun and fast-paced comedic adventure novel with some X-Files-ish overtones.
 The Zen themes are, again, subtle.
 I had the idea that I’d write books that had just enough sci-fi elements to be accepted by readers of that genre while sneaking little bits of Zen past them.

-EIJI TSUBURAYA: MASTER OF MONSTERS I did not write the text of this book.
+EIJI TSUBURAYA: MASTER OF MONSTERS I did not write the main text of this book.
 That part is by August Ragone.
 But I did pretty much everything else.
 I conceived the idea, pitched it to Chronicle Books, sourced all of the photographs, wrote all the captions for the photos, cleared the rights for all of the photos (which included an amazingly unpleasant meeting with the LA-based representatives of Toho, the owners of Godzilla), commissioned most of the sidebars and fact-checked the text against Japanese written sources and by speaking directly to the actual people mentioned in the book.
+I also wrote two sections of the book, the one credited to me and the one credited to Akira Tsuburaya (I interviewed Akira and turned what he said into a first-person account as if Akira had written it himself).
 It’s the best book you’re gonna find in English about Eiji Tsuburaya, the creator of Godzilla, Mothra, Ghidorah, Ultraman and a host of other Japanese monstrosities.